Would your car insurance application pass a lie detector test?

 Must you tell an insurer about points on your licence or convictions?

 Yes.
 Details of current points and unspent convictions are important to help the insurer quote the correct premium.
-If you receive any points mid-term on your licence, it is vital you update this with your insurance company or broker.
+If you receive any convictions or points on your licence during the term of a policy, it is vital you let your insurance company or broker know when it happens.
+Don’t wait until the renewal date.

 Can you alter your job title to get a cheaper quote?